 Leighan Pomykala, Senior Unit Manager, Accounting & Finance and Suburban Services

-Keep them learning: Choose a few mentally stimulating activities that they can do every day on their own, for example, we’ve been teaching our kids about plants and having them track plant growth in the garden.
-Every day they take photos and measure the plants, which helps them learn and establishes a sense of routine that they look forward to.
+Keep them learning: Choose a few mentally stimulating activities they can do every day on their own.
+For example, we’ve been teaching our kids about plants and having them track plant growth in the garden.
+Every day they take photos and measure the plants, which not only is educational, butit establishes a sense of routine they look forward to.

-Get outdoors: We've been making the most of our summer by getting outdoors, but choosing activities that are still a safe social distance.
-For example, we've been doing nature hikes at least once a week with the kids and each time we go out we put a brief scavenger hunt together for the kids so it's more exciting for them and keeps their interest high.
-It's traditionally different color flowers, birds, trees etc which also helps them learn even more about nature.
-A few other activities include bon fires (and smores), flying kites, hide and seek and a wide variety of sports games like whiffle ball and soccer.
+Get outdoors: We've been doing nature hikes at least once a week with the kids, and each time we go out, we put a brief scavenger hunt together for the kids so it's more exciting for them and keeps their interest high.
+It's traditionally different color flowers, birds, trees, etc. which also helps them learn even more about nature.
+A few other activities include bon fires (and smores), flying kites, hide-and-seek and a wide variety of sports games like whiffle ball and soccer.

 Find fun and educational games: Our oldest has been using Khan Academy Kids to keep her mind sharp.

-Create Work Stations: This school year I am at designating workstations and making sure every morning my kids are dressed and have had breakfast and are ready to go for eLearning.
+Create workstations: This school year, I designated workstations and made sure every morning my kids are dressed and have had breakfast and are ready to go for e-learning.
 Mirroring the day at school as much as I can at home is one of my goals.